NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 ## [1] 0.0001603558

-We want to know if the mean mass of 10 salmon raised on the new diet is less than the mean mass we would expect to observe if we sampled 10 random salmon raised on the conventional diet.
+First, restate the problem: we want to know if the mass of 10 salmon raised on the new diet is lower on average than the mass of 10 random salmon raised on the conventional diet.
+Fish raised on the conventional diet have a mass of 4.5 kg on average, with among-individual standard deviation of 0.9 kg.

 Recall the difference between a “population” and a “sample” in statistics:

-Ultimately, we want to make inference about a population, but all we have in hand is the sample.
-So we compute one or more statistics from our sample and use probabilistic reasoning to infer the extent to which our sample says something meaningful about the population-level parameters we are interested in.
+Ultimately, we want to make inference about a population, but all we have to go on is the sample.
+So we compute statistics from our sample and use probabilistic reasoning to infer the extent to which our sample says something meaningful about the population-level parameters.
 Because we didn’t observe the whole population (the sample typically represents only a small fraction of the total population), there’s often substantial uncertainty about how well the sample statistic actually represents the population of interest- this is called sampling uncertainty.

-Here, the population we are referring to is all farm-raised Atlantic salmon that are raised on the new vegetarian diet.
-The population parameter we are interested in is the mean body mass of these salmon after one year.
-The sample refers to all salmon actually measured as part of this study.
-Finally, the sample statistic is the observed mean body mass of all individuals in our sample.
+Here, the population we are referring to is farm-raised Atlantic salmon raised on the new vegetarian diet.
+The population parameter we are interested in is the mean body mass of these salmon after one year (or alternatively, the difference in mass relative to fish raised on the standard diet).
+The sample refers to all salmon measured as part of this study.
+Finally, the statistic is the observed mean body mass of all individuals in our sample.

-Let’s start by simulating a statistical population under the null hypothesis (no treatment effect):
+Let’s start by simulating a population under the null hypothesis (no treatment effect):

 # ALTERNATIVE ALGORITHMIC Z-TEST! ----------------------